lakejs/lake-docs/guide/plugin.md

 ## Playground

-The code above is available on CodeSandbox, You can visit the [plugin example](https://codesandbox.io/embed/s2wjyf?module=/src/index.js) there to try out the `helloWorld` plugin.
+The complete example above is available on CodeSandbox, You can try out the `helloWorld` plugin by visiting the [plugin example](https://codesandbox.io/embed/s2wjyf?module=/src/index.js) there.